 5. "Citizen's personal data" refers to a personal data -- such as a citizen's name, birth date, identification card number, personal bio-metric data, profession, residence, or telephone number -- recorded electronically or by other means, as well as all other kinds of data from which a citizen's identity may be determined, either by itself or combined with other data.

-Article 66:Operations security protection for storing and processing networks involving state secret information, in addition to following this law, shall also uphold laws, administrative regulations and rules on classification.
+Article 66:Operations security protections for storing and processing networks involving state secret information, shall follow this Law and shall also uphold laws and administrative regulations on secrecy.

 Article 67:Military network and information security protection measures are formulated by the Central Military Commission.